Unakkaga Ellam Unakkaga: Plot

 Sakthivel "Sakthi" is the only son of a rich landlord in a village.
 He roams around with his uncle Kundalagesi without taking any responsibilities, which irritates his father.
 One day, Sakthi meets Indhu in his village, and it is love at first sight for him.
 He meets her on a few more instances and proposes his love.
 Though reluctant at first, Indhu falls for Sakthi.

 Sakthi's father meets his close friend after so many years, and they decide to get their children married to each other.
 Sakthi gets furious hearing this and requests his father to stop the wedding plans, for which he does not agree.
 As Sakthi is scared of his father, he is unable to convey about his love.

 Sakthi formulates a plan along with Kundalakesi and his friend Madhi.
 They plan to create a problem when their families meet so the wedding will be cancelled.
 On the day of the meeting, Sakthi and his sidekicks try so many things to disturb the gathering, but all goes in vain.

 Finally Sakthi falsely accuses that the bride's family members speak ill about his family, which brings about a heated argument.
 In between the argument, Sakthi hits the bride's father to blow up the problem, but is shocked to see Indhu over there dressed up as the bride.
 Only then Sakthi realises that the bride is none other than Indhu, and feels bad that he has spoiled the event.

 Indhu is angered seeing Sakthi hit her father, so she ditches him and leaves to Chennai.
 Sakthi's father is equally angry over his friend believing the false accusation made by Sakthi.
 Sakthi tries to convince his father and Indhu, but neither of them gets convinced.
 Sakthi comes to Chennai to meet Indhu and explain to her about the incident.
 Indhu, though reluctant to meet Sakthi at first, later understands his position and accepts him.

 Sakthi saves Latha from committing suicide, and Inspector Kalyanaraman misunderstands them as couples.
 Also, Madhi is married to a rich, arrogant businesswoman Savithri.
 Madhi romances with a prostitute Lalitha, and when Savithri spots them together, he defends them by introducing the prostitute as Sakthi's wife.
 Another man mistakes Sakthi as his son-in-law.

 Finally Sakthi convinces both his father and Indhu's father, and their wedding is arranged.
 A few hilarious events happen when everyone attends the wedding, misunderstanding Sakthi as a cheat.
 Everything is sorted out when the girls involved open up the truth to everyone.
 In the end, Sakthi unites with Indhu.

 Soundtrack

-The soundtrack was composed by Yuvan Shankar Raja.
+The soundtrack was composed by Yuvan Shankar Raja and consists of 5 songs.